-During the period of this report, we have completed further tracing exercises on stolen funds and have filed recovery actions in the United States of America, Malaysia and Singapore related to the January 2019 hack.
-For the most part, actions in respect to the January 2019 hack have been focussed on recovering information that sets out the movement of the crypto assets post hack.
-Norwich Pharmacal and other disclosure orders have been utilised against other crypto asset exchanges and service providers in order to follow the movement of the assets once they left the Cryptopia exchange.
+During the period of this report, we have filed recovery actions in the United States of America, Malaysia and Singapore related to the January 2019 hack.
+For the most part, actions in respect to the January 2019 hack have been focused on recovering information that sets out the movement of the crypto assets post hack.
+Norwich Pharmacal and other disclosure orders have been utilised against other crypto asset exchanges and service providers to follow the movement of the assets once they left the Cryptopia exchange.

 To assist in this process we have filed an application seeking recognition in the Singapore High Court as a foreign main proceeding.
-We hope to utilise this recognition to obtain the necessary information to recover hacked assets.
+We hope to utilise this recognition to obtain the necessary information to recover hacked assets and have a upcoming hearing in early July around this action.